 The British Virgin Islands

-Can Green Card Holders Travel Abroad without a Passport?
+Can Green Card Holders Visit Europe Without a Visa?

 - Can I Stay More Than 6 Months Outside the U.S. with a Green Card?